 Overall, I love this tool and use it a ton as a CM admin (often being 3rd tier support for Service Desk) and back when I was on the Service desk.
 This one tool pretty much gives you a complete picture of the machine in question with the ability to do some basic tasks all in one spot.

 Interested in giving it a try?
-Download Right Click Tools and test drive the System Information Tool and over 80 others.
+Download the endpoint management software- Right Click Tools and test drive the System Information Tool and over 80 others.

 See how Right Click Tools are changing the way systems are managed.